MOHAM-ALT/MOHAM-ALT/README.md

 ---

 I build practical tools that solve real problems — from smart NFC platforms to automated workflows.
-I work with AI-assisted development (Claude + VS Code) and focus on shipping things that actually work.
+I work with AI-assisted development (Local AI + VS Code) and focus on shipping things that actually work.

 ---